pkardas/notes/books/ddia.md

 Multiple consumers - when multiple consumers read messages in the same topic, two main patterns of messaging are used:

-- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.This pattern is useful then the messages are expensive to process, and you want to bale to add consumers to parallelize the processing.
+- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.
+This pattern is useful then the messages are expensive to process, and you want to bale to add consumers to parallelize the processing.
 - fan-out - each message is delivered to all the consumers, equivalent of having several batch jobs that read the same input file.